iCliniq Logo

 Untreated or unresponded proctitis can lead to some complications, including:

-• Anemia: Continuous bleeding from the rectum for a long time can result in anemia, which causes a reduced amount of oxygen to be carried to the body.
+• Anemia: Continuous bleeding from the rectum for a long time can result in anemia, which reduces the amount of oxygen carried to the body.
 Anemia may cause tiredness, dizziness, pale skin, shortness of breath, and headache.

 • Ulcers: Proctitis can lead to ulcers on the lining of the rectum.

-• Fistula: Sometimes, ulcers can bury through the intestinal wall and form an abnormal connection between the intestinal wall and the skin.
+• Fistula: Sometimes, ulcers can burrow through the intestinal wall and form an abnormal connection between it and the skin.

 • Abscess: Swollen pus-filled boils, which are painful, caused by proctitis infection.